Itabena/Msc_project_2025/Notes/Articles and books/Astrophysics/Papers_astphys/Black holes in binary systems_ Observational appearance.md

 ## 2. The Theory of accretion discs in the subcritical regime.
 They present the idea of an accretion disc around a black hole, setting the ISCO as the inner boundary and the ISCO energy $E-1=0.057mc^2$ as the accretion energy of a mass unit accreted, basically setting the efficiency.
+ Basically the mainangular momentum transport that are relevant to this problem are

 ## 2. Key Contributions